mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 A team and process that is ready for a key member to go on vacation, or spend time away from work.

-#### Mattermost Cloud

-Describes cloud infrastructure within AWS, where the Cloud Provisioning server, Mattermost Operator, databases, file storage, etc exist.

-#### Installation

-An installation is an instance of Mattermost, otherwise known as a Mattermost [Workspace](#Workspace).
-Internally, the term Installation generally implies it is hosted inside Mattermost Cloud.

-#### Workspace

-A workspace is an instance of Mattermost, otherwise known as an [Installation](#Installation).
-While it can be used interchangeably with "Installation", "Workspace" generally implies it is a self-hosted deployment.

-#### Cloud Server

-An ambiguous term that describes an [Installation](#Installation) (ie, Mattermost [Workspace](#Workspace)) which is hosted in Mattermost Cloud.

-#### Cloud installation

-An [Installation](#Installation), hosted in Mattermost Cloud, with the necessary configurations to represent a Mattermost Cloud SaaS workspace (ie, configs, license, connections to CWS, configurability restrictions, etc) like one created from https://customers.mattermost.com

-#### Self-Hosted Installation

-An installation, hosted in Mattermost Cloud, with the necessary configurations present to represent a self-hosted workspace (ie, configs, license, configurability, etc).